alvaroandresgarayromero/awssheeet/docs/notes/aws-eks-basics.rst

 Use EKSCTL to create/edit/delete EKS clusters

-`Kubernetes (kubectl) <docs/notes/kubernetes-basics.rst>`_ communicates the clusters master system and can be used to interact with nodes, pods, and services
+`Kubernetes (kubectl) <kubernetes-basics.rst>`_ communicates the clusters master system and can be used to interact with nodes, pods, and services

 Create Cluster
 ------------------